Governance

 Hlavka has over twenty years of experience in strategic planning, program development, and financial management within academic, corporate, and non-profit organizations.
 She currently serves as President of the Driscoll Foundation.
 Before returning to Minnesota, she held several senior administrative positions within Stanford University, focused on strategy and curriculum development.
 Prior to Stanford, Hlavka was a consultant with McKinsey & Company.
 She began her career as a financial manager at GE.

-In addition to the Jerome Foundation, Hlavka serves on the boards of the Northwest Area Foundation, Minnesota Public Radio, and St. Paul Academy and Summit School.
-Her past board experience includes Milkweed Editions, Franconia Sculpture Park, and College Possible, and she is an active volunteer and fundraiser for a number of other schools and non-profit organizations.
+In addition to the Jerome Foundation, Hlavka serves on the boards of the Northwest Area Foundation, the Minnesota Historical Society, and Minnesota Public Radio/American Public Media.
+Her past board experience includes College Possible, Franconia Sculpture Park, Milkweed Editions, and St. Paul Academy and Summit School, and she is an active volunteer and fundraiser for a number of other schools and non-profit organizations.

 Hlavka received a BA in History from Yale University, an MBA from Stanford Graduate School of Business, and an MFA in Literature and Creative Writing from Bennington College.
 She lives in Minneapolis with her husband and their three children.